bryanjeremysmith/Movies2Watch/README.md

 - Add movies to a watch list and be able to check off, or remove a movie that you have watched.
 - Rearrange the movies in the list.
 - Grab and reorder the list.

+# Special thank you to my team group 5 :)